spear-sim/spear/code/experiments/rl_openbot/README.md

 The first time the project is being built, the following command should be used:

 ```
-# build cook and package (needs to be done the first time you build or when you modify an asset)
+# Build cook and package (needs to be done the first time you build or when you modify an asset)
 path/to/UE_4.26/Engine/Build/BatchFiles/RunUAT.sh BuildCookRun -nop4 -project=path/to/interiorsim/code/unreal_projects/RobotProject/RobotProject.uproject -build -cook -stage -package -archive -archivedirectory=path/to/interiorsim/code/unreal_projects/RobotProject/dist -targetplatform=Linux -target=RobotProject -nocompileeditor -nodebuginfo -serverconfig=Development -clientconfig=Development -package
 ```

 In case the build and cooking process were already executed and no asset was edited, the cooking process can be skipped for the next build iterations:

 ```
-# build, skip cook (allows saving compile time when no asset was modified)
+# Build, skip cook (allows saving compile time when no asset was modified)
 path/to/UE_4.26/Engine/Build/BatchFiles/RunUAT.sh BuildCookRun -project=path/to/interiorsim/code/unreal_projects/RobotProject/RobotProject.uproject -build -skipcook -skipstage -skiparchive -targetplatform=Linux -target=RobotProject -nocompileeditor -nodebuginfo -serverconfig=Development -clientconfig=Development -package
 ```